rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 > Note that the event ends at midnight.
 It may be a good idea to check your return trip home and/or get an OV-fiets.

 ## Who are eligible to participate?
-Participation is open to teams from 1 to 4 individuals with at least one member of the Leiden academic community, from BA/BSc students to professors.
+Participation is open to teams from 1 to 4 individuals from the Leiden academic community, from BA/BSc students to professors.
+It's no problem if some team members are not affiliated with Leiden University, so feel free to register with your housemates or friends.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.

 ## What does it cost to register?
 Participation is free for all participants.